tangshuang/.datamanager.js/README.md

 function mymiddleware(req, next) {}
 ```

 `req` is the object which contains all information of a request.
-You can modify every in it.
+You can modify everything in it.
 After everything is done, you MUST run `next()` to go into next middleware, or to run the real request.
 If you forget to run next(), your request will never be send.
 This is very important!